 Once you understand the family dynamic and how financial assets are structured, the next step is to talk about the future.

-The first step to reaching a financial goal is to have a financial plan.
+The first step to reaching a financial goal, especially a long-term one, is to have a financial plan.
 After working through the discussions about family and finances and listening to your clients tell you about the goals they hope to achieve, it’s time to do your job as a financial professional.
 Help them bring together their dreams and their reality.

 Once you have prioritized the family needs and goals and aligned them to the appropriate financial tools and strategies, you are ready to add clarity to the overall financial picture and begin to do some earnest planning.